MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/patch-scom-managed-instance.md

 Below are the key highlights:

 - No update rollup in SCOM Managed Instance (preview).
 A patch will be released as and when there are significant fixes and updates made to the product.
 They'll be released at a frequency of as often as two weeks or two months.
-- Patching is quick and convenient and happens at a click of a button.
+- Patching is quick and convenient and happens at the click of a button.
 - All newer patches are backward compatible with the older versions.

 This article provides information on how to patch your SCOM Managed Instance (preview).